ITsAKJ14/myApp/README.md

 - [TMDB API](https://developers.themoviedb.org/3)

-> You will need to generate a free API key from TMDB and insert it into the code to fetch data.
+> You will need to generate a free API key from TMDB and insert it into the code to fetch data **The API_KEY you will get with the project is invalid, so use yours.

 ---